-- You will want to use a silicone mat for this if you have one.
+- If you have one, you will want to use a silicone mat.
 It will prevent sticking and a lot of grief when washing dishes.
-In a pinch, you can use wax paper but you need to move it off quickly so the wax paper doesn't stick permanently.
+NOTE: You can use wax paper in a pinch, but you need to move it off quickly, so the wax paper doesn't stick permanently.

 - Do not buy your sesame seeds in a bulk container.
 Bulk bins are a huge risk for cross-contamination with gluten!

 - You can make this with regular white sesame seeds or black sesame seeds.